tidyverse/tibble/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  9.1Mb
-      sub-directories of 1Mb or more:
-        doc    2.6Mb
-        libs   5.8Mb
+    Packages required but not available: ‘DBI’ ‘BH’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # billboard